|

 Spore print: Purple-brown.

-Stipe: Whitish, darkening to brownish below.
+Stipe: Whitish, darkening to brownish below with white

 Veil: Fibrillose-membranous, not leaving a ring.